QuTech-Delft/cQASM-spec/WIP.md

 enumerations.

 The following builtin types exist:
- - `qubit`: a runtime, non-static type for qubits.
+ - `qubit`: a runtime, quantum type for non-static type for qubits.
+ - `qref`: a runtime, static type for referring to qubits.
  - `bool`: a runtime, static type for boolean values (either true or false)
  - `int`: a static, non-runtime type identifying for integers between -2^63 and 2^63-1 inclusive;